kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 # Workflow
 Explore the details in the .ino code, summary in a nutshell:
 - Recording user Voice with variable length (as long a btn is pressed and held), storing as .wav file (with 44 byte header) on SD card
-- (Alternative: User can enter Open AI request via text in Serial Monitor Input line)
+- (Alternative: User can enter Open AI request via text in Serial Monitor Input line or COM: Terminal Apps e.g. PuTTY)
 - Sending recorded WAV file to STT (SpeechToText) server (using Deepgram API service, registration needed)
 - Sending the received transcription text to Open AI (with user specified LLM model, e.g. "gpt-4o-mini")
 - Receiving AI response, printing in Serial Monitor, speaking answer with a 'human' sounding voice (multilingual Open AI voices)